 i When will the UPC start hearing cases?

 The UPC Agreement will not come into force until four months after it is ratified by at least 13 UPC states, including the UK, France and Germany.
-As at March 2018, 15 states, including France, have deposited their ratification instruments.6 Therefore, only ratification by the UK and Germany is required to enable the UPC Agreement to come into force.
-As discussed more fully below, the only remaining step for UK ratification is for a formal letter to be signed and deposited, stating that the UK agrees to be bound by the UPC Agreement (and the Protocol on Privileges and Immunities).
-The only remaining step before Germany can deposit its ratification instrument is for the relevant German legislation implementing the UPC Agreement to be signed by the President and published in the Federal Law Gazette, but this is currently on hold in light of a complaint filed with the German Federal Constitutional Court.
+In April 2018, and despite previous uncertainty regarding the position that the UK would take in the light of Brexit, the UK became the 16th state to deposit its ratification instrument.7 Therefore, ratification by Germany is the only remaining step required to enable the UPC Agreement to come into force.
+Before Germany can deposit its ratification instrument the relevant German legislation implementing the UPC Agreement needs to be signed by the President and published in the Federal Law Gazette, but this is currently on hold in light of a complaint filed with the German Federal Constitutional Court.